Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/animalery.md

 Fat/Amish/ETC people are attached to their lifestyle too...

+*Technology changes your lifestyle, and the manipulative media socially engineers your lifestyle via technology.*

 # Free Range
 Humans only support [free range](#free-range) to avoid [diseases](#diseases); not for animal abuse ∵ they don't actually care about animal welfare.